xuhdev/homepage-octopress-old/source/_posts/2012-03-25-attach-a-pull-request-to-an-existing-github-issue.markdown

 {% include custom/post_initialization.html %}

+This page has been translated into [Spanish](http://www.webhostinghub.com/support/es/misc/coloque-una-solicitud) language by Maria Ramos from [Webhostinghub.com](https://plus.google.com/100699836350835346064/posts).

 [GitHub][] users may have this experience: after reporting an issue for a project on GitHub, you suddenly found a solution to fix it.
 Then you want to attach a [pull request][] to this issue, but by the time this article is